rayinla/rayinla.github.io/_posts/2018-5-27-javascript-functions.md

 <h2>Summary</h2>

-It may be hard to keep track of all of these different type of functions, so let's list the different function types.
+It may be hard to keep track of all of these different type of functions, so let's list the different function types: Declared functions, Anonymous functions, Callbacks, Closures, Immediately Invoked Function Expressions.
+We'll be going in depth into some of these function in the coming chapters.

-- Declared functions
-- Anonymous functions
-- Callbacks
-- Closures
-- Immediately Invoked Function Expressions

 >Challenge: write a program that utilizes all of these different functions